andrewtakeshi/bmi/icinga.d/README.md

 ```
 10. Set up IDO MySQL connection.
 ```
-# Run this
+# Run this, assuming no changes to database names/passwords were made.
 printf "object IdoMysqlConnection \"ido-mysql\" {\n\tuser = \"icinga2\",\n\tpassword=\"icinga123\",\n\thost=\"localhost\",\n\tdatabase = \"icinga2\"\n}" > /etc/icinga2/features-enabled/ido-mysql.conf

 # You can also use this to replace the contents of /etc/icinga2/features-enabled/ido-mysql.conf.
+# This again assumes no changes to database names/passwords were made.

 # Copy this to /etc/icinga2/features-enabled/ido-mysql.conf:
 object IdoMysqlConnection "ido-mysql" {
   user="icinga2"
   password="icinga123"